How To Use Leverage In Long-Term Investing To Increase Returns

 Depending on your personal risk tolerance and your capital you have different options of markets and products to choose from.
 Please adhere to our examples above to see which kind of product and asset class would suit you well.

 If you already know which asset class you are going to invest in, then the job is much easier.
-If you are new to investing with leverage, I recommend you spend some time researching each product and asset class to see which one suits you best.
+If you are not comfortable yet with investing with leverage, I recommend you spend more time researching each product, the overall risk profile, and asset class to see which one suits you best.

 Step 3